N400 Application for Naturalization

 Citizenship and naturalization are two critical elements of immigration law.
 So it's important to distinguish the difference.

 You achieve citizenship through birth, either because you were born in the United States or a U.S. territory or because you are born to parents who are U.S. citizens.
-The naturalization process grants citizenship upon meeting specific requirements and going through the N400 application process for naturalization.
+The naturalization process grants citizenship upon meeting specific requirements.
+It also requires going through the N400 application process for naturalization.

 That process requires applying for a green card, living in the U.S. for at least five years, sitting through interviews, testing, and eventually taking an oath.
 As mentioned, an immigration lawyer can provide counsel regarding the process.